Playstudios launches free-to-play MyVegas Bingo with real-world rewards

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Playstudios, a social casino game maker which is poised to public, has launched its MyVegas Bingo game as the latest part of a suite of titles that generate real-world rewards.
+Playstudios, a social casino game maker which is poised to go public, has launched MyVegas Bingo as the latest part of a suite of titles that generate real-world rewards.

-Las Vegas-based Playstudios tamed up with Boss Fight Entertainment to create the game aimed at giving players the VIP treatment on a virtual Las Vegas Strip.
-The game gives Playstudios something new to showcase as it prepares to go public via a special purpose acquisition company (SPAC) in the second quarter.
+The Las Vegas-based Playstudios teamed up with Boss Fight Entertainment to create the game aimed at giving players the VIP treatment on a virtual Las Vegas Strip.
+It gives Playstudios something new to showcase as it prepares to go public via a special purpose acquisition company (SPAC) in the second quarter.

-The free-to-play classic bingo game offers real-world rewards, such as stays at MGM casinos and other gifts.
-Players will earn power-ups, complete challenges, and unlock “bingo boxes.”
-The game is available now on iOS and Android.
+The free-to-play bingo game offers real-world rewards, such as stays at MGM casinos and other gifts.
+Players will earn powerups, complete challenges, and unlock “bingo boxes.”
+It’s available now on iOS and Android.

-In addition to catching numbers and filling in cards, players progress by accumulating collectibles, unlocking their virtual Las Vegas resorts, and earning power-ups that enhance the gameplay.
+In addition to catching numbers and filling in cards, players progress by accumulating collectibles and unlocking their virtual Las Vegas resorts.
 Players can also team up with friends, form clubs, and compete with other bingo clans for their share of mega-bingo jackpots.

 And like all Playstudios games, the game features loyalty points that can be redeemed for real-world rewards from entertainment, food and beverage, travel, and other leisure partners.